srofe/CPlusPlus-Workshop/README.md

 This chapter provides examples of `if/else` statements, `switch/case` statements as well as `while`, `do while`, `for` range-based loops and `break/contine` statements.

-The first exercise shows how `if/else` blocks can be used to make decisions by informing the user if a number is greater than or less than 10.
+The first exercise (Exercise 5) shows how `if/else` blocks can be used to make decisions by informing the user if a number is greater than or less than 10.

+Exercise 6 provides an example of a simple menu program which prompts the user with a list of items, and when an item is selected it reports the cost of that item.